Baron Franz von der Trenck

-Baron Franz von der Trenck (German: Franz Freiherr von der Trenck, Croatian: Barun Franjo Trenk) (Reggio di Calabria.
+Baron Franz von der Trenck (Freiherr Franz von der Trenck; Barun Franjo Trenk) (Reggio di Calabria.
 January 1, 1711 – Brno.
 October 4, 1749) was an Austrian soldier whose unit is considered one of the most ruthless in modern European history.
 A law unto itself, the unit took property, livestock, and women as it saw fit.

 Early life

 Trenck was born on 1 January 1711 in Reggio in the Kingdom of Naples, where his father Johann Heinrich von der Trenck, a member of a military noble family that originated in Pomerania, served as an Austrian officer.
 By birth, Trenck was a Prussian, but he was an Austrian subject with large estates in Croatia, more precisely Slavonia.
 He spent his childhood mostly in the Kingdom of Naples, Slavonia, and the Kingdom of Hungary, which was not unusual since his father's job required frequent relocation.
 He was educated by the Jesuits at Ödenburg.